PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

             > The entry point in the WebApp.
 Creates the host builder, configures the default WebHost by registering our Startup class.
         - Startup.cs
             > Register and configure our dependencies and services.
 Configures Swagger.
 Sets up the pipeline.
-        - Data/
-            - GameboardConfigORM.cs
-                > note: Not used, delete?
         - Hubs/
             > Hubs for SignalR
             - LudoHub.cs